Faculty Leaders

 Centre Directors

 Sarah Dow-FleisnerDr.
-Sarah Dow-Fleisner is an Assistant Professor in the School of Social Work at the University of British Columbia in Kelowna, BC and Director of the CSSCF.
+Sarah Dow-Fleisner is an Associate Professor in the School of Social Work at the University of British Columbia in Kelowna, BC and Director of the CSSCF.

 Her work focuses on the pathways to positive adaptation for children and families experiencing adversity, in particular for those involved with the child welfare system.
 In particular, her work is aimed identifying protective factors that promote resilience among vulnerable populations, including factors related to individual differences, supportive family relationships (e.g. siblings), and the services provided.